hmkcode/hmkcode.github.io/_posts/legacy/2018-08-10-android-http-send-json-to-server.markdown

 		<img class="size-full wp-image-315 aligncenter" src="http://hmkcode.github.io/images/android/android-post-json.png" alt="get-location" />
 	</a>

 	Sending data to the cloud is a common task.
 Here we will consume an open REST service to practice sending data to the server in JSON format .
-We will use `HttpURLConnection` to POST JSON data to the server.
+We will use <b>HttpURLConnection</b> to POST JSON data to the server.
 Then, we can verify that our request is successful by going to this <a href="http://hmkcode.appspot.com/post-json/index.html">page</a>.

 </p>